 The following are in no particular order.
 All those with an asterisk offer outdoor seating.

-First Watch ($).
+The Serving Spoon ($) and First Watch ($).
 Solid breakfasts, multiple locations.

 Mama G's ($).
 Real German bakery just north of the College; sweet and savory pastries, everything homemade.
 Breakfast & lunch.